 Simple English definitions for legal terms

-Read a random definition: risk assessment
+Read a random definition: Secretary of Housing and Urban Development

 A public contract is an agreement between two or more parties that creates obligations that can be enforced by law.
 It can be a written document or a verbal agreement.
 A contract is like a promise, and if someone breaks that promise, the law can help make things right.
 Sometimes people use the word "contract" to refer to the written document, but it's important to remember that the agreement itself is what really matters.